Shubhamat15/Flash-Feast/README.md

 Configure the database connection in DBConnection.java.
 Run the server and open the website in the browser.

-🔗 Live Demo
-If hosted, provide the link:
-FlashFeast Live Demo

 📩 Contact & Contribution
 Want to improve FlashFeast?
 Feel free to contribute!
 📧 Email: hello.vshubham@gmail.com